fshirazi710/MastersProject/crypto-core/README.md

 ## Basic Concepts

 The system is designed for clients to share a secret among multiple agents (secret holders), who are responsible for revealing the secret at a specific time.
 A **Vote Session** defines the parameters of a specific timed-release event (like voting dates, options, deposit requirements).
 Participants can register as **Voters** or deposit-staking **Holders** via the **Participant Registry**.
 Clients submit encrypted votes during the session.
 Holders submit decryption shares after the voting period ends.
-Rewards (funded by holder deposits) are distributed via the Registry to holders who successfully submitted shares.
+Rewards (funded by **forfeited deposits** from non-submitting holders and **external contributions**) are distributed via the Registry to holders who successfully submitted shares.

 ## Project Structure

 - `contracts/`: Contains the Solidity smart contracts.
-  - `VoteSessionFactory.sol`: Deploys linked pairs of `VoteSession` and `ParticipantRegistry` contracts.
+  - `VoteSessionFactory.sol`: A non-upgradeable factory to deploy linked pairs of upgradeable `VoteSession` and `ParticipantRegistry` proxy contracts using the EIP-1167 Clones pattern.
-  - `VoteSession.sol`: Manages the lifecycle, parameters, and voting process for a single timed-release session.
+  - `VoteSession.sol`: (Upgradeable) Manages the lifecycle, parameters, voting process, and decryption coordination for a single timed-release session.
-  - `ParticipantRegistry.sol`: Manages participant registration (holders/voters), deposits, BLS keys, share submission status, and reward/deposit claims for sessions.
+  - `ParticipantRegistry.sol`: (Upgradeable) Manages participant registration (holders/voters), deposits, BLS keys, share submission status, and reward/deposit claims across sessions.
+  - `interfaces/`: Interfaces for contract interactions (e.g., for initializers).
+  - `Structs.sol`: Shared data structures.
 - `test/`: Contains Hardhat test files.
+  - `fixtures.js`: Deployment fixture for tests.
+  - `Factory.test.js`: Tests for the `VoteSessionFactory`.
+  - `Registration.test.js`: Tests for participant registration logic.
+  - `Voting.test.js`: Tests for the voting process.
+  - `ShareSubmission.test.js`: Tests for decryption share submission.
+  - `Decryption.test.js`: Tests for decryption value submission and coordination.
-  - `VoteSessionIntegration.test.js`: Integration tests for the factory and contract interactions.
+  - `RewardsClaims.test.js`: Tests for reward and deposit claim logic.
 - `scripts/`: Contains deployment scripts (e.g., `deploy.js`).
 - `hardhat.config.js`: Hardhat configuration file.
-- `CONTRACT_API.md`: **(Needs Update)** Comprehensive documentation of the contract's functions and access points for backend integration.
+- `CONTRACT_API.md`: **(Updated)** Comprehensive documentation of the contract's functions, state, events, and access points for backend integration.

-## Smart Contract Overview (Refactored Architecture)
+## Smart Contract Overview (Refactored & Upgradeable Architecture)

-The system now uses a factory pattern for deployment:
+The system now uses a factory pattern with upgradeable contracts:

-1.  **`VoteSessionFactory`**: A factory contract responsible for deploying new timed-release sessions.
-When called, it deploys a dedicated pair of `VoteSession` and `ParticipantRegistry` contracts and links them together.
+1.  **`VoteSessionFactory`**: A non-upgradeable factory contract responsible for deploying new timed-release sessions using the EIP-1167 Clones pattern.
+It requires the addresses of the `VoteSession` and `ParticipantRegistry` *implementation* contracts upon deployment.
-2.  **`VoteSession`**: Manages the specific details and lifecycle of one timed-release event (e.g., voting period, share submission period, options, minimum threshold).
+2.  **`VoteSession` (Upgradeable Proxy)**: Manages the specific details and lifecycle of one timed-release event (e.g., voting period, share submission period, options, decryption coordination).
+Deployed as a proxy by the factory.
-3.  **`ParticipantRegistry`**: Manages all participant-related data and actions across multiple sessions (identified by `sessionId`).
-It handles holder deposits, voter/holder registration, tracks who submitted shares, stores BLS keys, and manages the pull-based reward and deposit claim system.
+3.  **`ParticipantRegistry` (Upgradeable Proxy)**: Manages all participant-related data and actions (identified by `sessionId`).
+It handles holder deposits, voter/holder registration, tracks who submitted shares/values, stores BLS keys, and manages the pull-based reward and deposit claim system.
+Deployed as a proxy by the factory.

-This separation addresses contract size limits and improves modularity.
+When the factory's `createSessionPair` function is called, it deploys *proxies* pointing to the implementation contracts and initializes them.
+An external call is then needed to link the registry proxy to the session proxy (`registryProxy.setVoteSessionContract(...)`).
+This separation addresses contract size limits, improves modularity, and allows for future upgrades of the session/registry logic without disrupting the factory or existing sessions.

 ### Key Features

-- **Factory Deployment**: Simplifies launching new sessions.
+- **Factory Deployment**: Simplifies launching new sessions via EIP-1167 Clones (proxies).
+- **Upgradeable Contracts**: `VoteSession` and `ParticipantRegistry` logic can be upgraded via their proxies.
-- **Separation of Concerns**: `VoteSession` handles timing/voting, `ParticipantRegistry` handles participants/funds.
+- **Separation of Concerns**: `VoteSession` handles timing/voting/decryption, `ParticipantRegistry` handles participants/funds.
 - **Deposit System**: Holders stake deposits via the `ParticipantRegistry`.
 Deposits are returned to holders who successfully submit shares.
 - **Reward Mechanism**: The reward pool is funded by **forfeited deposits** (from holders who fail to submit shares) and **external contributions** (added by the session creator/owner via the `addRewardFunding` function in `ParticipantRegistry`).
 This pool is distributed among holders who successfully submitted shares.
 - **Pull Payments**: Rewards and Deposits are claimed by participants via functions on the `ParticipantRegistry`, improving gas efficiency for distribution.
 - **Voter/Holder Roles**: Supports distinct registration for simple voters and deposit-staking holders.
+- **On-Chain Decryption Coordination**: `VoteSession` facilitates the collection and verification of decryption values from holders, emitting events when the threshold is reached.

 ## Compiling and Deploying

 ### Prerequisites

 - Node.js and npm/yarn
-- Hardhat (`npm install --save-dev hardhat @nomicfoundation/hardhat-toolbox` or `yarn add --dev hardhat @nomicfoundation/hardhat-toolbox`)
+- Hardhat (`npm install --save-dev hardhat @nomicfoundation/hardhat-toolbox @openzeppelin/contracts @openzeppelin/contracts-upgradeable` or `yarn add --dev ...`)
 - Ethereum wallet with funds for deployment (if deploying to testnet/mainnet)
 - Web3 provider URL (like Infura, Alchemy, or a local node) for deployments